-Share your knowledge and advance the field.
-NCCHC is seeking presenters to share information, research, best practices and innovative solutions at the 2018 Spring Conference on Correctional Health Care.
+Presenters are invited to share information, research, best practices and innovative solutions at the 2019 Spring Conference on Correctional Health Care.

-Nearly a thousand health professionals attend the Spring Conference, one of the largest in the world for this field.
-They come to be educated and inspired by leaders from every discipline in this diverse sector of health care.
+The Spring Conference is one of the largest in the world for this field, with nearly a thousand health professionals seeking education and inspiration from leaders in this diverse sector of health care.
 Be one of those leaders.
 Teach your colleagues how to elevate their standards of performance, improve health care delivery and be more efficient and productive.

 Correctional health care providers face extraordinary situations, limited resources, stress and concerns well out of the norm for most health care professionals.
 The conference brings peers together to address common challenges, make new contacts and leave with more preparation and confidence for whatever’s ahead.

 Speaker benefits include a discounted rate to attend the conference ($200), recognition in promotional materials, professional development and the chance to earn credit for CCHP recertification.

 Proposals must be submitted online.
 We suggest that you prepare the information in advance to save time online and to ensure that you have a backup copy.
 Please copy the information into a plain text editor, such as MS Notepad, to eliminate formatting before you copy it to the submission form.
 Note: Maximum three proposals per person.

 All proposals must have a designated lead presenter who is the sole point of contact.
 The lead presenter is responsible for submitting the proposal, informing copresenters of the selection decision, distributing materials to copresenters, planning the presentation agenda and ensuring that the content is not biased.
 All items below are required to complete your submission.
 The maximum number of presenters is three.

 - Disclosure form: All presenters are required to disclose any relevant financial relationships with commercial interests, as explained on the disclosure form.